 Practice Perfect EMR Software is an Electronic Medical Records (EMR) and Practice Management (PM) solution designed for solo practitioners and clinic chains alike.
 It is strictly an on-premise solution, but it can be accesse... read more

-MindLinc is an ambulatory behavioral health Electronic Health Records (EHR) Software system designed for medical practices of all sizes.
-The software offers both on-premise and cloud-based deployment and has been developed b... read more
+MindLinc EHR Software is an ambulatory behavioral health Electronic Health Records (EHR) Software system designed for medical practices of all sizes.
+The software offers both on-premise and cloud-based deployment and has bee... read more

 Psychiatric Electronic Health Records (EHR) Software, commonly known as Psychiatric Electronic Medical Records (EMR) offer integrated e-prescribing (e-Rx), online scheduling, clinical documentation, prescription and lab writing, clinical reporting and other clinical and administrative tools for physicians working in Psychiatry practices.